What is Buyer Readiness Score?

 Common Mistakes

-❌ Not getting a mortgage in principle first
+❌ Not getting pre-approved first

-❌ Underestimating buying costs
+❌ Underestimating closing costs

 ❌ Ignoring credit report errors